n1ghtx0w1/portfolio-os25/src/blog/welcome.md

 ## 💡 What You'll Find Here

-- **Tools & Projects:** React, Supabase, Tailwind, Linux emulation, and more
+- **Tools & Projects:** React, Tailwind, Linux emulation, and more
-- **Writeups & Tips:** Notes from hacking competitions, blue team work, and secure coding
+- **Writeups & Tips:** Notes from CTF competitions, blue team work, and coding

 ---